Does the church of Christ believe in and follow the Bible?

 What is the gospel of Jesus Christ?

 The word gospel simply means “good news”.
-When we refer to gospel of Jesus or gospel of Christ, it literally means “the good news regarding Jesus Christ”.
+When we refer to gospel of Jesus or gospel of Christ, it literally means “the good news about Jesus Christ”.

-The first four books of the New Testament are an account of how God sent Jesus Christ down from heaven, born as a human to bring us salvation, ultimately dying on the cross as a pure sacrifice, washing away the sins of mankind and connecting us back to God.
+The first four books of the New Testament are an account of how God sent his son Jesus Christ down from heaven, born as a human, ultimately dying on the cross as a pure sacrifice, washing away the sins of mankind and connecting us back to God.

-It is the good news that humanity, which has been separated from God and unable to enjoy eternal spiritual life due to its wrongdoing, is now offered saving from sin through Jesus Christ, God’s only Son.
-Jesus’ death “paid” the price for sin on humanity’s behalf, and those who obey the gospel have their sins forgiven by God, allowing them to be reestablish a spiritual relationship with Him.
+The gospel is the good news that humanity, which has been separated from God and unable to enjoy eternal spiritual life due to its wrongdoing, is now offered salvation through Jesus Christ, God’s only Son.
+Jesus’ death “paid” the price for sin on humanity’s behalf, and those who obey the gospel have their sins forgiven by God, allowing them to be reestablish a spiritual relationship with God.

 How do I obey the gospel?
 How do I become a Christian?
 How do I become a member of the church of Christ?